 My mom passed away a few weeks after I had my first child.
 This unfair twist of fate has been one of the greatest challenges of my life.
 To learn to live in the world without her has been incredibly hard.

 An unexpected discovery of a Ziplock bag of letters, mostly written to me by my mom, from the first summer I went to camp, at age nine, until I graduated from college, changed everything.
-Twenty years after her death, re-reading these letters, I felt like I was having a conversation with her.
-I could feel her personality, “hear” her voice, and I got a dose of her relevant and timely wisdom.
+Twenty years after her death, re-reading these letters made me feel like I was conversing with her.
+I could feel her personality, “hear” her voice, and got a dose of her relevant and timely wisdom.

 Mother/daughter relationships change over time

-Since this experience, I’ve been doing a lot of thinking about the mother daughter relationship, the different seasons, and how it changes over time.
+Since this experience, I’ve been thinking a lot about the mother-daughter relationship, the different seasons, and how it changes over time.

 As a mom to two daughters, Zoe, 20, and Avi, 17.
 I have seen our relationships go through ups and downs, just as my relationship with my mom changed over the years.

-When in high school and living in home my mom and I often bickered about insignificant things.
-There were times I felt she was standing in my way and preventing me from doing what I wanted to be doing.
-I know my daughters have felt this exact same way.
+When in high school and living at home, my mom and I often bickered about insignificant things.
+Sometimes I felt she was standing in my way and preventing me from doing what I wanted.
+I know my daughters have felt this same way.

-We weren’t living together and this actually helped us grow closer.
+We weren’t living together, and this helped us grow closer.
 She wasn’t nagging me about “taking my stuff upstairs” or “cleaning my room.”
 Instead, my mom became a trusted friend I could turn to for advice, and I knew she always had my best interest at heart.

-She didn’t tell me what to do, but her opinion mattered a lot to me.
+She didn’t tell me what to do, but her opinion greatly affected me.
 Sometimes, she turned to me for my opinion on a given topic, and I was more than happy to share my thoughts.